ESA-APEx/apex_documentation/instantiation/user_workspace_finder.md

 title: User Workspace Finder
 ---

-## Overview
+## User Workspace Finder Overview

-The User Workspace Finder service within the APEx Project Environments provides secure, personalised environments for individual users to perform a wide range of tasks, including development, data processing, visualisation, and analysis.
-These single-user environments are managed by JupyterHub and dynamically provisioned using Kubernetes, ensuring scalability, isolation, and ease of use.
+The User Workspace Finder service within the APEx Project Environments provides secure, personalised environments for individual users to perform a range of data management and data sharing tasks.

 It is designed to provide the following key benefits to users when accessing their instance: